DarkPyroNinja/Discord-Werewolf/README.md

 # Discord Werewolf
  Discord Werewolf is a bot that runs the game Werewolf (Mafia) on Discord.
 It is written in Python using discord.py.
 You can find me on Discord as belungawhale#4813.

 ## Setting the bot up
-Clone this repository.
-Rename `config.py.example` to `config.py` and `settings.py.example` to `settings.py`, and fill in the fields inside config.py.
+TO RUN/EDIT THIS BOT, YOU MUST HAVE PYTHON 3.5 OR ABOVE DOWNLOADED.

+Navigate to which branch of code you'd like, depending on which is newer, by the "branch" dropdown above the "Lang" file.

+Once you have your specified branch, move your cursor to the right, and click the 'Clone or Download' button.
+Click the "Download" portion, and it will download as a zip file.
+Open the zip, and copy/paste or extract it to a folder you will remember.

+Open the new folder (discord-werewolf-(branchname)) and rename the settings.py.example and config.py.example to just settings.py and config.py respectively.
+Open up the config.py file by right clicking and using the IDLE program.
+Go back to your Discord chat, and right click your own name on the member list.
+Click 'Copy ID', then paste it into the Owner ID section.
+You'll need to do the same with the people you want to have Admin privileges.
+Right click the channel you want Gameplay to happen in, and copy it's ID.
+The same with the channel you want the Debug messages to go.
+Paste them in the respective categories.

 To change some gameplay-related settings, edit settings.py.

-This bot requires at least Python 3.5 to run.
+Next, you need to add the roles that are labeled in the file.
+They are "Players", "Admins", and "Werewolf Notify".
+You don't have to do Werewolf Notify, unless you want a role that people can tag (@Werewolf Notify) to get them to play.
+You MAY change the names for all of these roles, but you must keep them the exact same in both the file and the Discord role name.

 ## Dependencies
 Discord Werewolf has hard dependencies on discord.py and aiohttp.
 You can run `pip install -r requirements.txt` to install the required dependencies.

 ## Running the bot
+In order to invite the bot to your server, you must essentially make the bot your own.
+To do this, visit https://discordapp.com/developers/applications/me and log in if you already aren't.
+Click the new app button, and put in the name.
+Afterwards, click Create App.
+In the new screen, scroll down and click the "Create a Bot User" button.
+This will make an actual useable bot that you see in many servers.
+Go to the User bot information you just created.
+Make sure Public bot is UNCHECKED.
+If it is checked, people can invite it to their server, and this bot is only meant to be played on one server.
+You need to click the 'click to reveal' text next to 'Token'.
+Copy this token, go back to your open Config.py file, and paste it into the Token line.

-You must first create a new bot account at https://discordapp.com/developers/applications/me.
-Put the bot's token inside config.py.
-Next, add the bot to your server using the OAuth2 link `https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot&permissions=8` for faster setup or `https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot&permissions=268536848` for finer tuning of permissions, replacing CLIENT_ID with the client id.
-If you are running on Windows, run `python bot.py` or double-click run.bat to launch the auto-restarter (it will restart the bot if it crashes for whatever reason).
-If you are running on a UNIX-based system, run either `python3 bot.py` or `python3.5 bot.py`.
+Next, add the bot to your server using the OAuth2 link https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot&permissions=8 for faster setup or https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot&permissions=268536848 for finer tuning of permissions, replacing CLIENT_ID with the client id.

+From here, the bot should be usable by everyone.
+Exit out of the config.py file.
+If you are running on Windows, double-click the 'run.bat' file to start the bot.
+If you are running on a UNIX-based system, run either python3 bot.py or python3.5 bot.py.
+The bot should start up, and message your Debug channel with a message stating it is online and running.
+If it does not, look at the running 'run.bat' file, and see what the errors are.
+Take a screenshot of the errors, and ask a developer about the errors in the official Discord chat ( http://discord.gg/wqQkt54 ).

 ## Changelog

+1/8/2017 - Mudkip part 1!
+(Thanks to imad and Pyro) Updated tutorial in the README.md file.
+Added Mudkip gamemode (not likely to be balanced above 8 players), Added Jester, Minion, and Wolf Shaman roles, Added Assassin template, Added 4 new totems (Misdirection, Silence, Luck, and Pestilence) Added GA to Random and Template Guides and Tables.
+Added Wolf cub message to the lobby for when it grows up.
+Recoded Player death.
+Join order is now logged (Players join separate from the testing).

 11/25/2017 - Anniversary update!
 Reduced wait on join to 15 seconds; Finally prevented shaman from giving totem to same player twice in a row; Added Guardian Angel role; Added GA to gamemodes